Left Continue shopping

 • Quamatel – well-tolerated and often used in courses.

-H2 blockers are useful if symptoms occur at least twice weekly or disturb sleep.
+H2 blockers are useful if discomfort occurs at least twice weekly or disturbs sleep.
 Long-term use should be supervised by a doctor.

-PPIs are the most effective treatment for GERD, ulcers, and persistent heartburn.
+PPIs are the most effective support for GERD, ulcers, and persistent heartburn.
 They suppress acid production at the cellular level, giving the stomach lining time to heal.

 • Pantoprazole, Esomeprazole, Lansoprazole – newer options with improved absorption.